hotosm/fmtm/docs/manuals/mapping.md

 ### Step 1: Install The Custom ODK Collect Mobile App

-- The first time you load the project, you should be prompted to download the custom odk `.apk` from the sidebar.
+- The first time you load the project, you should be prompted to download the custom ODK `.apk` from the sidebar.
 - Once downloaded, you should install the custom ODK Collect application.

   ![highlighted-sidebar](https://github.com/user-attachments/assets/53de2d80-2709-45b0-bb82-32f0190c7859)